Jim Frey: Chicago Cubs

+The 1985 season would be particularly trying for the team, in which the entire five-man starting rotation simultaneously spent time on the disabled list.
+Cubs media relations director Bob Ibach later related that when it was suggested to Frey to turn Dennis Eckersley into a relief pitcher due to his velocity dropping after the fourth inning, he was quoted as saying “There’s no (bleepin’) way he'll ever be a (bleepin’) relief pitcher” (in 1987, traded to Oakland, Eckersley would soon be a star relief closer).
+After a finish of 77–84 in 1985, the bottom fell out in 1986.
+Frey was fired two months into the season and replaced by John Vukovich.
+The next year, Frey surfaced as a color commentator on the Cubs' WGN Radio broadcasts, which Cubs general manager Dallas Green later felt was a move made by Tribune Company as preparation to replace Green.

-In December 1987, the Tribune Co. hired Frey to replace his old boss, general manager Dallas Green, who had resigned two months earlier.
+On November 11, 1987, Tribune hired Frey to replace his old boss in Green in serving as director of baseball operations.
 Frey hired his lifelong friend, Zimmer, to manage the team, and immediately made his presence felt.
 Within weeks of his hiring, Frey dealt relief pitcher Lee Smith to Boston for journeyman pitchers Al Nipper and Calvin Schiraldi, the latter of whom was best known for playing a part in the Red Sox' 1986 World Series collapse.
 Frey also traded the popular Keith Moreland to San Diego for closer Goose Gossage, who had played a big part on the Padres team that eliminated the Cubs, four years earlier.
 Neither move worked, and the Cubs were without a closer.
+Before November 1987, Frey informed Gordon Goldsberry, the director of player development and scouting (as hired by Green in 1981), that he would not have his contract renewed; the move was stated to have hurt the farm system, as he also let go of a number of scouts.